AATA-Certified Truck Accident Attorneys in New Orleans

 - More than one in four fatal large-truck crashes occurred on interstate highways.

-- Nearly 60 percent occurred in rural areas.
+- Nearly 60 percent of truck accidents occurred in rural areas.

 - Deadly crashes involving large trucks typically happen on weekdays during daylight hours.